Official Government Website

 DEQ provides a smoke forecast when wildfire smoke impacts Idaho.
 This forecast includes possible smoke impacts, air quality advisories, and issued burn bans.

-Annually we summarize Idaho’s most recent wildfire season and compare it with past wildfire seasons.
-Information on emissions from wildfires, air quality during the wildfire season, historical data on past wildfire seasons, and what outreach DEQ conducted during the season is available in the Idaho’s Year in Wildfire, and the summary of wildfire emissions in the Idaho Wildfire Emissions Estimates 2023 Wildfire Season
+Annually, DEQ summarizes Idaho’s most recent wildfire season and compares it with past wildfire seasons.
+Information on emissions from wildfires, air quality during the wildfire season, historical data on past wildfire seasons, and what outreach DEQ conducted during the season is available in the 2023: Idaho’s Year in Wildfire review.
+The summary of wildfire emissions for the 2023 wildfire season is in the Idaho Wildfire Emissions Estimates report.

 The best time to prepare for wildfire smoke is before the wildfire season.
 Take action to protect yourself and reduce your smoke exposure: